Forbidden Diary Cast

 Edith

-Deanna Johnston is heard in 3 episodes of Seasons 1942 and 1943.
+Deanna Johnston is heard in three episodes of Seasons 1942 and 1943.
 She is a vocalist and voiceover actor who was chosen out of thousands to compete on CBS ROCKSTAR:INXS.
 She began…

 her career as a singer and manager of a rock band, which ultimately led to a full-time career in the music industry.
 She has performed all over the world entertaining Fortune 500 giants like Apple, IBM, Google, Amazon and Toyota.